skip to Main Content

 Sea chest or strainer-mounted anodes

-In special cases where the Cathelco system is installed to supersede existing chemical-based antifouling equipment, the anodes can be mounted in treatment (electrolysis) tanks to reduce installation costs by utilizing existing pipework.
+Anodes are typically fitted in sea chests during vessel construction or retrofitted in seawater strainers when necessary.
+In cases where the Cathelco system replaces existing chemical-based antifouling equipment, the anodes can be mounted in electrolysis tanks to utilize existing pipework, reducing installation costs.

 Options and features of the Cathelco MGPS